NatLibFi/openwayback-overlay-example/README.md

 Author: Ilja Sidoroff (firstname.lastname at* helsinki.fi)

 This is an example of maven overlay project for customizing OpenWayback interface.
-You can use this a starting point to real overlay.
+You can use this as a starting point to a real overlay.

 Installation